 Here's a load of info about the Tiger 800.
 I've got a 2012 one, so this is mostly about that shape, but I've noted where I know things are irrelevant to the new ones.
 Expect this to change as I find things. :)

 And if anyone's got one, I'll happily host same for the new one.
 If you're looking for exploded diagrams and genuine parts, Fowlers are good for those.
-World Of Triumph also have exploded diagrams, but they change the part numbers and don't forewarn you of things not being in stock.
+World Of Triumph also have exploded diagrams, but they use their own part numbers and don't warn you of things not being in stock before you order them.

 Muddy Sump is generally taken as the go-to for tutorials on how to work on the bike.
 He's also a roving mechanic, who'll come to your house and fix your bike (in the UK).

-I don't know how to tell which ODB readers work on the Triumphs, but what I use is apparently a 'mini ELM327 OBD2 v1.5'.
+I don't know how to tell which OBD readers work on the Triumphs, but what I use is apparently a 'mini ELM327 OBD2 v1.5'.
+I've heard that OBD v2.x readers will not work, because the Triumph ECU doesn't support the negotiation.
+I use the Torque app on my phone to read the data.

 I've replaced the mirrors on mine with natty folding ones that Wemoto reckon are for a KTM 950.
 They solve more problems for me than the fantastically expensive Double-Takes, and only cost £15.